BigBangData/Puns/README.md

 More Links:
 - [Bootstrap Intro](https://getbootstrap.com/docs/5.3/getting-started/introduction/)

-Blueprint tutorial notes:
+__Note__

-- a way to structure entire project and package it so it's usable in other projects
-- so for example could create admin folder and in it add templates, static, etc.,
+I did not follow the blueprint tutorial but might one day.
+It's a way to structure an entire project and package it so it's usable in other projects.
+For example, one could create an `admin` folder and add add templates, static, etc. to it and simply `import admin` by packaging the folder with an empty `__init__.py` file.
-- then could import from admin by packaging folder (create __init__.py empty file inside folder)

----

 ## Discarded Methods

-__Word Embeddings__

-One popular method is to use word embeddings such as Word2Vec, GloVe, or fastText.
-These embeddings capture semantic relationships between words and might be more suitable for understanding the nuanced similarities in puns.
-Here's a brief overview of Word2Vec:
+- I thought that the semantic relationships in word embeddings like `Word2Vec`, `GloVe`, or `fastText` might be more suitable for understanding the nuanced similarities in puns.
+Turns out word embeddings in `Word2Vec` were cumbersome, slowed down the app, and yielded dubious results.

-1. Word Embeddings Preparation:
-    - Download pre-trained Word2Vec embeddings or train your own on a corpus that includes puns.
-    - Convert each word in your user's answer and actual answer to its corresponding vector representation.

-2. Vector Comparison:
-    - Calculate the similarity score between the user's answer and the actual answer by comparing the vectors of individual words.
-    - Aggregate these scores to get an overall similarity measure.

-3. Threshold Adjustment:
-    - Set a threshold based on your observations.
-Adjust it to find a balance that works for your specific case.

-See https://github.com/piskvorky/gensim-data for a list of pre-trained models.
+- Spacy's `en_core_web_trf` yielded 0.0 similarity scores.
+It seems to be mostly useful for longer texts.

 ---